Wisconsin Supreme Court hopefuls close in fundraising

 MADISON, Wis.
 (AP) — Two judges vying for a spot on the state Supreme Court raised roughly the same amount of money during the last half of 2018.

-State Appeals Court Chief Judge Lisa Neubauer released a report Thursday showing she raised $330,401 and had $573,055 on hand as of Jan.
-1.
+State Appeals Court Chief Judge Lisa Neubauer issued a news release Thursday saying she raised around $325,000 and had more than $570,000 on hand as of Jan.
+1. The release didn't offer exact figures.
+Neubauer's campaign manager, Tyler Hendricks, didn't immediately respond to an email.

 State Appeals Court Judge Brian Hagedorn released a report Thursday that shows he raised $310,629 over the period and had $281,089 on hand.